capi1500/CoopShooter/README.md

-# CoopShooter
+# PvP shooter
-Simple cooperational shooter.
+Simple PvP shooter.
 Yes there will be updates in future.
 If you have any idea how to improve it or add more contet, write to me kacper.chetkowski@gmail.com or create Pull request with what you added/changed.

 # Install

 - Download this repository
 - Extract files
-- cd path/to/rep/CoopShooter-master/
+- cd path/to/rep/PvPShooter-master/
 - ./setup

 # Play game

-./CoopShooter
+./PvPShooter

 # Key bindings